ramirezfranco/kreisman_fellowship/README.md

 4. Producing results.

 ### 1. Getting the data
-The two primary sources of the data used in this exercise are the City of Chicago Data Portal (CCDP) and the American Comunity Survey (ACS5).
+The two primary sources of the data used in this exercise are the City of Chicago Data Portal (CCDP) and the American Community Survey (ACS5).
 Both sources have their API that allows us to get the data using Python code directly.
 The variables from the ACS5 are available at the census tract level every year, and most of them presented as percentage rates.
 On the other hand, the variables that come from the CCDP are georeferenced administrative records.
 The period considered for this exercise is 2012 - 2017.

 Data from the ACS5 was obtained using a URL request per year.
 This task was performed in *acs_variables.ipynb* file using the function "variable_df" from the util.py file.